gayanvirajith/dailymirror-lk-news/README.md

 ##Usage

-To use dailymirror-lk-news type `dailymirror-lk-news` on your terminal or command prompt:
+To use dailymirror-lk-news type `dmlk` on your terminal or command prompt:

-    dailymirror-lk-news
+    dmlk

 You will then be prompted a menu to select.
 Select a menu item & wait few seconds (Be patient).
 A list of news items will be promted.